eic/epic-prod/docs/RECO/22.11.2/index.md

         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
             18x275 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:130
-                minQ2=1000 , Sub-directory or File Count:4239
             5x41 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:885
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
-                minQ2=1 , Sub-directory or File Count:2545
-                minQ2=10 , Sub-directory or File Count:1214
             18x275 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:7019
-                minQ2=10 , Sub-directory or File Count:6795
-                minQ2=100 , Sub-directory or File Count:6634
-                minQ2=1000 , Sub-directory or File Count:6614
             5x41 , Sub-directory or File Count:3
-                minQ2=1 , Sub-directory or File Count:1260
-                minQ2=10 , Sub-directory or File Count:978
-                minQ2=100 , Sub-directory or File Count:1154
     SINGLE , Sub-directory or File Count:3
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:128
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:48
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:332
-                3to50deg , Sub-directory or File Count:98
-                45to135deg , Sub-directory or File Count:86
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:96
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:46
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:46
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:46
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:764
-                3to50deg , Sub-directory or File Count:212
-                45to135deg , Sub-directory or File Count:208
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:94
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:46
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:62
-                3to50deg , Sub-directory or File Count:54
-                45to135deg , Sub-directory or File Count:62
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:128
-                3to50deg , Sub-directory or File Count:50
-                45to135deg , Sub-directory or File Count:50
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:186
-                3to50deg , Sub-directory or File Count:88
-                45to135deg , Sub-directory or File Count:98
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:62
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:46
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:48
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:618
-                3to50deg , Sub-directory or File Count:194
-                45to135deg , Sub-directory or File Count:212
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:70
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:346
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:68
-                3to50deg , Sub-directory or File Count:56
-                45to135deg , Sub-directory or File Count:64
             60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:554
         pi- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:128
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:48
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:242
-                3to50deg , Sub-directory or File Count:94
-                45to135deg , Sub-directory or File Count:100
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:76
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:46
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:48
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:602
-                3to50deg , Sub-directory or File Count:172
-                45to135deg , Sub-directory or File Count:192
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:82
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:48
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:56
-                45to135deg , Sub-directory or File Count:58
 ```